 Before writing your first query, note that you'll need to use Standard SQL to query the Censys datasets.
-Unfortunately, Google BigQuery defaults to Legacy SQL and the option to change your query to Standard SQL is hidden.
+Unfortunately, the Classic console UI of Google BigQuery defaults to Legacy SQL and the option to change your query to Standard SQL is hidden.
 Once you are in the Compose Query screen click Show Options and uncheck Use Legacy SQL.

 Another option is to include the following command at the top of your SQL statement in the web interface as shown below:

 <SQL GOES HERE>